Digital Exclusive: Be healthy while celebrating the holiday season

 Avoid fried, buttered, or foods that have a lot of cream and cheese.
 Go for fruits, vegetables, and baked or grilled items.

-Split dessert with another person to cut the calories and not wasting food at the same time.
+Split dessert with another person to cut calories and reduce food waste.

 Try to add movement while playing card or board games.
-Don’t skip workouts like walk after eating a big meal.
+Don’t skip workouts like walks after eating a big meal.

 If there’s snow outside, go sledding, ice skating, snowshoeing, or skiing.
 If there’s no snow, play touch football, mini-golf, basketball, etc.

-Give yourself time to relax over the holidays by reading, meditation, being outside, yoga, or a warm bath.
+Give yourself time to relax over the holidays by reading, meditating, being outside, doing yoga, or taking a warm bath.

 Have seven to nine hours of sleep every night and nap when you need to.